Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 Bottom line

-• you are trying to “fix winter” or “get off-grid”
+- You are trying to “fix winter” or “get off-grid” (batteries cannot create energy)

 Next reads